WebDevStudios/WDS-BuddyPress-Project-Framework/README.md

 # WDS BP Project Framework

 The normal method to override BuddyPress templates is to copy the BP template files over to your theme folder.
-This is not the best way if you ever want to change themes and not have to move files!
+This is NOT the best way if you ever want to change themes!

-This plugin creates a new template stack for BuddyPress.
-BuddyPress will look into this plugin first for its template files and if the file doesn't exist it will default to the core plugin.
+This plugin, creates a new template stack for BuddyPress.
+BuddyPress will look here first - and if the file doesn't exist?
+It will default to the core plugin, allowing you to totally customize BuddyPress without loosing changes.

-There are also files to place custom javascript and css.
-Place custom javascript in bp-custom.js and css in bp-custom.css.
-There are also some files in ```/inc``` that are there for code placement convenience. ```bp-custom.php``` has some example code that BuddyPress contains that allows easy customization.
-You can customize any file in ```templates/buddypress/```.
-These override BuddyPress core plugin templates.
+# Features
+* Bourbon
+* Neat
+* Grunt
+* Sass
+* PostCSS
+* Live Reload
+* Javascript linting and concatenation

 # Install BP Project Framework